nav-e/nav-e.github.io/wiki/Project-Ideas/Project-Ideas.md

 ### Native integration service

-To use GreenNav on a portable device, the routing service needs information like battery status, speed or the location.
-In order to gather the information, this service should be easy to adapt to new architectures and provide a thin layer over the actual hardware.
-Information must be accessible via REST and RPC.
-As an example, this should work on a Raspberry Pi and Android.
+To use GreenNav in a vehicle or a portable device, the routing service needs information like battery status, speed or the location.
+In order to gather the information, this service should be easily adaptable to new architectures and provide a thin communication layer over the actual hardware.

+The service should provide the following features:

+- Aquire and store data from a variety of sources (REST, RPC, UART, files etc.)
+- Provide an interface (REST and/or RPC) to control (start / stop), configure and monitor the aquisition of data from different sources
+- Enable simultaneous processing of different data sources (e.g. by utilizing goroutines)
+- Be extensible, new sources of data should be easy to add
+- Provide a way for listeners to register via REST, RPC and websocket and distribute updated data to them

+ Lower prority features:

+- Provide a database to enable persistent storage or logging of resources
+- Priotize the aquisition and distribution of time critical data

+ Possible Scenarios:

+- The service receives battery data over UART and reads a configuration containing physical properties of the vehicle, like weight and acceleration.
+Those resources are then requested by the routing service via REST to estimate the remaining range of the vehicle.
+- The service receives vehicle data over REST.
+A web based frontend showing the state of the vehicle registers as listener via websocket and has to be notfied, if a resource is changed.
+The data contains fast changing data, like the state of indicator lights.
+- The service receives battery data over UART and is configured to log all values.
+A battery management service requests the log of the battery data  via REST and uses the data to monitor battery health and provide predictions of the amount of remaining charge.

-- **Difficulty**: Easy
+- **Difficulty**: Medium
-- **Skills**: Golang, Raspberry Pi, Android (ARM), Hardware
+- **Skills**: Golang, Raspberry Pi, Hardware (UART), REST
 - **Possible mentors**: Janis Feye

 ## Mobile projects